marceldobehere/goofy-chat-app/readme.md

 ## TODO
 - Add blocking people
-- Add notification sounds
 - Add a timeout for spam messages and registering
 - Check if auto timeout/deletion of messages works
 - Make deleting your account send that request to the server too
 - Add auto deleting profiles after 4 months of inactivity or something
-- Make an exporter and importer for chats and or private/public keys
+- Add group chats
+- Add manual/offline message encrypter/decrypter

 ## TODO (security)
 - Set default size of the RSA keys to like 2048 bit or something